17 Super Weird Mardi Gras Rituals

 A keen eye will note that Mardi Gras parades are typically lined with vibrantly colored ladders.
 Though this might seem a purely decorative tradition, the origin is rooted in function: Children, short, needed a way to see the festivities, ergo, ladders.

 Though Mardi Gras may have picked up a reputation for debauchery, thanks to rampant alcohol and public nudity, the celebration itself stems from Christianity.
 Mardi Gras marks Fat Tuesday, the end of the Carnival period, which stretches from Twelfth Night to Ash Wednesday.
 (Mardi gras, in French, translates literally to “Fat Tuesday.”)
 As such, like Hanukkah, the date moves every year.
-This year, it’s February 13th.
-Next year, It’s March 5th.
-In 2020, it’ll be February 25th.
+This year, it’s March 5th.
+Next year, it’ll be February 25th.
+In 2021, it’ll be February 16th.

 Though Mardi Gras itself stretches back to the early 1700s—or even, according to some historians, 1699—parades didn’t take off until 1837, when costumed revelers took to the streets to celebrate Carnival.
 For about twenty years, these parades ended not unlike a post-Superbowl parade: Mildly violent and majorly destructive.
 For a time, New Orleans was considered banning parades, until 1857, when the Comus krewe (more on them in a bit) cleaned up the act and proved that Mardi Gras parades could be conducted as purely revelatory affairs.